 It’s all in the wrists

-Introducing the Hover Bar: a drop bar handlebar with a two-tiered crossbar.
+Introducing the Grail Cockpit: a drop bar handlebar with a two-tiered crossbar.
 The bottom level is structural, it offers stiffness and responsiveness through the bar offering control when in the drops and an ergonomic grip.
 The hoods and across the top is where you’ll find the improved dampening properties and reduced road vibration and chatter.
 In turn, the stack height has increased to allow a more upright and comfortable position when things get serious.
 At first glance it looks like something Roman Arnold cooked up in his garage, but only time will tell if this is another over-engineered cycling gimmick or a serious trend-setter in the emerging gravel market.
 We’ll be putting it to the test in an upcoming Big Ride.

 Bringing up the rear is the well regarded VCLS Post 2.0, another sleek solution to comfort.
 The seatpost is comprised of two D-shaped tubes that sit back-to-back creating a 27.2mm diameter with a wedge-shaped split down its centre.
 By having a front and rear section the post is permitted to flex backwards and soaks up a claimed 50% of vibrations!
 Tried and tested by the team at Cyclist on the popular Endurace, the clamp design also allows the saddle to pivot through it’s movement while maintaining the original saddle angle.